-Our experience has transcended industries, representing clients in government contracts, technology, health care, lending, consulting, travel, defense, and other industries.
+Our experience has transcended industries, representing clients in government contracts, technology, health care, lending, consulting, travel, defense, insurance, education, and other industries.
 For example, we recently:

 - Persuaded the government not to intervene against three government contractors in industry-wide qui tam suits alleging improper allocation and disclosure of alliance benefits by technology vendors and affiliated resellers and systems integrators.